Pratham82/Django-starter-with-models/README.md

 # Django-starter-with-models

-### This basic starter for django I have gone through the steps f creating a project and app for future reference.
+### This basic starter for django I have gone through the steps of creating a project and app for future reference.
 This is a django application for saving employee information and rendering it to the webpage.

 ## Pre-requisites: